jhugman/uniffi-bindgen-react-native/docs/src/contributing/documentation.md

 The docs are produced by [`mdbook`, a static-site generator](https://rust-lang.github.io/mdBook/index.html) written for documenting Rust projects.

-`uniffi-bindgen-react-native` uses a this with a few plugins.
-Opening the terminal and using `cd` to navigate to the project directory, then running the following command:
+`uniffi-bindgen-react-native` uses this with a few plugins.
+You can install it by opening the terminal and using `cd` to navigate to the project directory, then running the following command:

 ```sh
 ./scripts/run-bootstrap-docs.sh